ivy2320/IAM-privilegeEscalation/readme.md

 ## Why this project

 Most IAM misconfigurations aren't exotic — they come from convenience-driven permission grants that nobody scoped down.
-This project recreates six distinct root causes of AWS privilege escalation inside a small simulated organization, attacks each one from the compromised user's own limited credentials, and documents detection + remediation for each.
+This project recreates 7 distinct root causes of AWS privilege escalation inside a small simulated organization, attacks each one from the compromised user's own limited credentials, and documents detection + remediation for each.